yuvalmGS/gigaspaces-wiki-jekyll/xap97net/programmers-guide.markdown

 This section will guide you through event processing APIs and configuration on top of the space.

 - [Space Based Remoting](./space-based-remoting.html){%wbr%}
-Remoting allows you to use remote invocations of POCO services, with the space as the transport layer.
+Remoting allows you to use remote invocations of PONO services, with the space as the transport layer.

 - [Admininstration](./admin-modules.html){%wbr%}
 The Admin API provides a way to administer and monitor all of XAP services and components using a simple API.
 The API provides information and the ability to operate on the currently running GigaSpaces Agent, GigaSpaces Manager, GigaSpaces Container, Lookup Service, Processing Unit and Spaces.